 SmartLoop also includes recommendations from SmartGuide, a Tailwind feature aimed at helping you avoid unnecessary risk to your account.
 It suggests reasonable intervals to help you make sure you are resharing, but not too often.
 Learn more.

-What about Tailwind Tribes?
+What about Tailwind Communities?
 Are they a source of spam?

-Tailwind Tribes can help you easily find quality content from people you know and trust, making authentic and safe content curation much faster and easier.
+Tailwind Communities can help you easily find quality content from people you know and trust, making authentic and safe content curation much faster and easier.

-There’s always a possibility that a devious marketer tries to use a good platform to do bad, though, so we’re also working with Pinterest to figure out ways we can continue to keep people who would abuse Tribes or Pinterest off of the Tribes platform.
+There’s always a possibility that a devious marketer tries to use a good platform to do bad, though, so we’re also working with Pinterest to figure out ways we can continue to keep people who would abuse Communities or Pinterest off of the Tailwind Communities platform.
 And we suggest you always check the links on content added by people you don’t yet know.

 What if your Pinterest account is suspended for spam?